hoffsupes/Triangulation-Matting/README.md

 I've modeled my own very simple `Image` class which is used by a `Video` class.
 The ``Video`` class has capabilities to very simply read and write videos all in one place.
 That includes releasing the actual object files after use which is very important in a language like C++.
 I also create a Matting (`Matte`) class which relies on the `Image` class to do the Matting.
 The Matting class is then extended to a `VideoMatte` class (which inherits all the properties of the Matting class) that adds capability to read the blue and green background videos, and write the result video; all using capabilities of the `Video` class.
 Although point to note, that this is in no way a critique of the openCV library which absolutely amazing and this work only seeks to make the methods which would typically be relevant (or more commonly used in regards to it) to this specific problem(i.e. video matting) simpler to use and encapsulated closely with the data it would work on.
 The numerosity of OpenCV is what make it quite powerful in terms of the massive number of features it offers.

-To view only matting results, use `make matte_test` after the install procedures below as the `main` app performs the culmination of everything (Video Matting).
+Supports both `Still Image Matting` as well as `Video Matting`.

-Video files may be very slow to process depending on your system which is why the scale parameter has been provided for testing purposes.
+Video files may be very slow to process depending on your system which is why the scale parameter has been provided for (faster) testing purposes.

 OpenCV is still seemingly limited (or at least is a bit problematic in) writing anything (in terms of the `VideoWriter` object writing the videos) other than ".avi" out of the box (if you install from the repo), so please use avi formats to write output files.